Liquid Funds Vs Debt Funds: An Overview

 Primary Instruments

-Treasury bills, certificates of deposit, and commercial papers.
+Treasury bills, certificates of deposit, commercial papers.

 Investment Horizon